chatterboy/revisitVanillaTransEncUnsupTSAD/README.md

-# Reevaluate the Potential of a Vanilla Transformer Encoder for Unsupervised Time Series Anomaly Detection
+# Reevaluate the Potential of a Vanilla Transformer Encoder for Unsupervised Time Series Anomaly Detection in Sensor Applications

-This repository provides the implementation of our paper "Reevaluate the Potential of a Vanilla Transformer Encoder for Unsupervised Time Series Anomaly Detection".
+This repository provides the implementation of our paper "Reevaluate the Potential of a Vanilla Transformer Encoder for Unsupervised Time Series Anomaly Detection in Sensor Applications".

 ## Trained weights on benchmark datasets